iter8-tools/iter8/doc_files/iter8_crd.md

       candidate: reviews-v5

       # port of the kubernetes service(.spec.targetService.name) that receives traffic
-      # When there is only one port listening on the service, this is optional.
+      # When there is only one port listening on the service, this is optional
       # If baseline/candidate are services, they should share the same port number
       port: 9080